Celebrating 10 years of EASST

 “Ten years ago my main focus was to organise the FIA Foundation Road Safety Scholarship Programme.
 I had many friends in Eastern Europe and countries that were once part of the Soviet Union – talented young leaders I had worked with as one-time Director of the John Smith Memorial Trust, a good governance leadership course attracting the best and brightest young professionals from the region.
 These included road safety leaders supported by the FIA Foundation: people like Poghos Shahinyan from Armenia and Gela Kvashilava from Georgia, who worked tirelessly but found it an uphill struggle to get their governments to act to reduce high road casualties.

 EASST grew from these talented young leaders.
 They asked us to build a regional network to support their efforts – allowing an exchange of international expertise and building a forum for sharing best practice.
 They asked, and the FIA Foundation listened.
 With the backing of the Foundation, EASST was established in June 2009 and successfully registered as a UK charity in January 2010.
-Starting from just five countries, our network has expanded to include 14 continues, growing in its regional influence and reach.
+Starting from just five countries, our network has expanded to include 14 countries, growing in its regional influence and reach.
 The link with the FIA and their work to support road safety remains strong: five of our partner organisations are FIA-affiliated clubs and others have strong working links with local clubs in their countries.

 Looking back at the past ten years, I can speak for all EASST’s Trustees and staff in expressing our pride in what our partners have achieved.
 Our mission – to make road travel safer, greener and more sustainable for future generations – faces major challenges as described in our 10 years of saving lives: Road safety capacity building and development impact report.
 But we have also seen some tremendous successes in each of our partner countries.
 Our objective of creating an active, regional network that feeds progress in road safety and gives strength to all its members has certainly been realised.